-History and progress of ultrasound
+History of ultrasound

 Ultrasonic cleaning was developed around 1950 but we were interested in answering the question of the entire history, how it all started.